We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Exactly right.

-And and this is another great uh bit of advice if Romney's folks are listening, and I trust they are, even when the substitute guy is here, uh, because it's a lot of heartfelt thoughts from people who say this is what we want our nominee to do and to say.
+And this is another great bit of advice if Romney's folks are listening, and I trust they are, even when the substitute guy is here, because it's a lot of heartfelt thoughts from people who say this is what we want our nominee to do and to say.

-It's like if you're gonna come at me with with criticism about my management of money and my, you know, vision of how money should go in a in a free market.
+It's like, if you're going to come at me with criticism about my management of money and my vision of how money should go in a free market, how about your vision of how money should go?

 Thank you, sir.